pmndrs/xr/docs/tutorials/guards.md

 ```

 Now when wearing a VR headset, if you pause the application by bringing up the system menu, the box will change to a random color.

-> [!NOTE]
-> As mentioned earlier, some VR devices may count bringing up the system menu as "blurring" the session rather than hiding it.
-If you don't see the box change color, try checking for 'visible-blurred' in the `useEffect` instead of 'hidden'👍

 ### useXRSessionModeSupported
 We've finally made it to the last hook!
 The `useXRSessionModeSupported` hook allows you to check if a specific session mode is supported by the current device.
 This can be useful for conditionally enabling or disabling features based on the capabilities of the device.
 For example, you might want to check if `immersive-ar` is supported before showing an AR-specific feature in your application.
 In our case, we're going to keep things nice and simple and show another panel that displays which session modes are supported by our current device.
 Create a new file called `SupportedSessionModesPanel.tsx` with the following code: